a20r/roshelper/docs/publishers.md

 ## Important Note

 All return values from an function being decorated by `publisher` must return the ROS message type specified in the decorator.
+The `publisher` decorator also takes keyword arguments such as `queue_size` which are used the underlying rospy publisher.